-- Elected members of the General Faculty Assembly who are:
+- Elected members of the General Faculty Assembly (See Section 2.2.3) who are:

 - Members of the Academic Faculty, and

-- Representatives of a Department of Instruction, a College without such departments, or the Libraries [subject to the restriction of Section 5.4.3, below].
+- Representatives of a School, a College without Schools, or the Libraries, subject to the provisions of 'Distribution of Elected Representatives', below.

-- Chairs of Academic Faculty Standing Committees.
+- Chairs of Academic Faculty Standing Committees

-- Ex officio members [Section 5.4.2, below]
+- Ex officio members

+- The President and the Provost

+- Without the right to vote; the Vice-President for Student Affairs, the Vice-Provost for Undergraduate Education, The Vice-Provost for Graduate Education and Faculty Affairs, the Deans of the Colleges and the Library, and the Registrar.

 - Elected members of the Executive Board.

-- Two nonvoting student delegates.
+- Two (2) nonvoting Student delegates.